 - To verify your indentity.

-- For the purposes of fulfilling our obligations to you to let or sell your property or, if you are a buyer or tenant, for the purposes of arranging a contract for sale or a lease for you or for arranging repairs or maintenance of your property and for carrying out property inspections including (but not limited to) gas safety inspections, electrical safety inspections, energy performance inspections, fire safety inspections and inventory clerks.
+- For the purposes of fulfilling our obligations to you to let or sell your property or, if you are a buyer or tenant, for the purposes of arranging a contract for sale or a lease for you or for arranging repairs or maintenance of your property and for carrying out property inspections including (but not limited to) gas safety inspections, electrical safety inspections, energy performance inspections, fire safety inspections, insurance providers and inventory clerks.

 - If you are purchasing a property under the Help to Buy scheme we will disclose information which needs to be provided to the scheme operators to check your eligibility and to allow you to participate in and obtain benefits from the scheme.